vtoool/Chef-de-Chef/DEVELOPER_GUIDE.md

 -- Bookings:
 -- Allow public to create new bookings.
 CREATE POLICY "Allow public insert for bookings" ON public.bookings FOR INSERT WITH CHECK (true);
--- Allow public to read all booking dates for the calendar.
+-- Allow public read access to all bookings for the calendar.
-CREATE POLICY "Allow public read access to booking dates" ON public.bookings FOR SELECT ("status" IN ('pending', 'confirmed'));
+CREATE POLICY "Allow public read access to all bookings" ON public.bookings FOR SELECT USING (true);
 -- Allow authenticated users (admins) to read all columns.
 CREATE POLICY "Allow admin read access" ON public.bookings FOR SELECT USING (auth.role() = 'authenticated');
 -- Allow authenticated users (admins) to update bookings.